 Like most of the big cloud storage services, though, OneDrive suffers from a lack of zero-knowledge encryption and an unclear stance on user privacy.
 If this isn’t a deal-breaker for you, make sure to check out our OneDrive review (or our OneDrive for Business review if you’re shopping around for your business or organization) for all the details.

 With that, we’ve reached the end of our best offline cloud storage roundup.
 Like in most of our cloud storage roundups, Sync.com and pCloud are the clear favorites.
-However, Icedrive is still a top-notch choice with only minor things holding it back from the top two spots.
+However, Icedrive is still a top-notch choice with only minor details holding it back from the top two spots.
 If data privacy isn’t a huge concern for you, our two last picks — Google Drive and Dropbox — are also very good.

 What did you think of our list of the best cloud storage services with offline access?
 Do you agree that Sync.com, pCloud and Icedrive form a clear top three?
 Were we too harsh on the other options, like Google Drive, Dropbox or OneDrive?
 Do you use any of these services without an internet connection?
 Let us know in the comments below.
 Thank you for reading.